 I think of my work as artifacts of my own particular mixed culture, shaped by my experience as an immigrant to the U.S. in the late ‘80s during my early teens.
 Over the long process of assimilation, I found myself belonging neither here nor there—existing somewhere in between.
 Over time, I came to accept and even celebrate this peculiar in-between space as my own.

 I see my culture as a confluence of multiple influences, with no fixed hierarchy or order.
-It is made up of preexisting ideas—fragments of traditions, trends, and mass culture—constantly borrowed, reshaped, and reinterpreted.
+It is made up of preexisting ideas—fragments of traditions, trends, mass culture, and the natural world—constantly borrowed, reshaped, and reinterpreted.
 This is reflected in my work, where images are appropriated and reused to create new visual languages and meanings, much like how hip-hop music samples and remixes sounds to form something new.